 The hospitality management Diploma in Delta, Surrey BC is offered as a full or part time equivalent in collaboration with the American Hotel & Lodging Educational Institute (AHLEI).
 Widely recognized as the preeminent leader in hospitality certification, AHLEI certifies hospitality professionals in all facets of the hospitality, hotel and tourism industry.
 Insignia College offers 1 year diploma in Hospitality Management in Delta, Surrey BC, Canada.

-The twelve (12) course program is provided via classroom, computer assisted learning, tutoring and activities such as guest speakers and field trips.
+The twelve (12) course hospitality diploma program is provided via classroom, computer assisted learning, tutoring and activities such as guest speakers and field trips.

 The curriculum and practical training methodology provide the basic foundation and a comprehensive overview to ensure graduates acquire the knowledge and skills and a practical experience needed to work in a supervisory and management trainee position in various operational areas of a full service hotel and in a range of hospitality and tourism careers.

-Upon satisfying the graduation requirements, students receive the:
+Upon satisfying the hospitality diploma graduation requirements, students receive the:

 At least 18 years of age.